fai-huntrakool/tripplanner/README.md

 # tripplanner
 For education purposes.
-Helps you extract attraction information from TripAdvisor.
+Help you extract attraction information from TripAdvisor.

 #  dependencies
 Install: bs4